GibberishDev/SARM/README.md

 # SARM

 Nifty standalone program for mod pack developers.
-It is used for creating json text for recipes for popular mods.
+It is used for creating json text for recipes for popular mods. previously SARM standed for Sequenced Asembly Recipe Maker but now when it includes more that Sequenced assembly I call it *Sureley Awesome Recipe Maker* (Yeah Yeah I know.
+Im a Genius)

 <details>
   <summary>shortcuts:</summary>
   <a href="https://github.com/GibberishDev/SARM#in-development-web-version">Web version</a><br>